nx-lr/protea/readme.md

 }
 ```

-A great thing about the Trinity conditional is that it always returns.
+A great thing about the 3nity conditional is that it always returns.
 You can ignore the result as we did in the previous examples, but a more common approach, especially in functional programming.

 You can assign the result to a variable: